-- % who say their neighbourhood has got better in last 12 months Safer Communities Survey - % who feel very or fairly safe living in their neighbourhood Safer Communities Survey - Number/rate of all crime - Number of people attending WRAP (Workshop to Raise Awareness of Prevent) - Partner measures
+- % who say their neighbourhood has got better in last 12 months Safer Communities Survey - % who feel very or fairly safe living in their neighbourhood Safer Communities Survey - Number/rate of all crime - Number of people attending WRAP (Workshop to Raise Awareness of Prevent) - Number of press releases/media etc? - Partner measures...?